 Janet is a registered pharmacist with recent clinical experience in the acute care setting.
 Her research interests include quality use of medicines, pharmacoepidemiology, quality improvement, cognitive decline and aged care.

 Janet was awarded her PhD in 2014.
 Her PhD research focused on the use of big data to monitor quality of care for people with transient ischaemic attack or stroke.
 Following her PhD, Janet undertook postdoctoral research at the Quality Use of Medicines and Pharmacy Research Centre, University of South Australia.
 In 2015, she received an Endeavour Research Fellowship to undertake pharmacoepidemiological research using the Kaiser Permanente National Implant Registries in San Diego, California.

 More recently based at Monash University as a Research Fellow at the Centre for Medicine Use and Safety, Janet contributes to the NHMRC Cognitive Decline Partnership Centre project to optimise quality use of medicines for people with cognitive and related functional decline.
-Janet will be joining the Registry of Older South Australians (ROSA) Research Team in early 2019.
+Janet joined the ROSA Research Team in early 2019.

 Dr Max Moldovan

 Max is a Senior Data Scientist for the Registry of Senior Australians (ROSA), focusing on the analysis of large complex empirical datasets.
 The key objective behind these analyses is to extract functional information enabling targeted as well as system-wide interventions in order to improve quality of life for people who are close to entering, or have already entered, the Australian age care system.

 Max obtained his PhD in computational statistics from the University of Melbourne in 2008, with his doctoral thesis dedicated to the design and implementation of novel exact inference procedures as applied to clinical trials.